jdonaghue/dropdown/README.md

 When there is a type ahead we should sort the results in ASC order by assigning points to each record based on the terms in the tokenized search query.

-Here is how we calculate the points:
+Here is how we calculate the points that ultimately determine sort order:

 ```ts
 const propertyList = [